rpusec/Checkers/README.md

 - separate DOM into chat and user folders
 - make a mechanism that will show which player is waiting in the game room
-- make chatting available only when in game room
+- make chatting available only between player and their opponent when in chat room